 How do I apply for Family and Medical Leave?
 Do I need any medical documentation?

 To apply for Family Medical Leave, simply notify your supervisor or the FMLA Coordinator with Judiciary Human Resources Department that you or a family member has a serious health condition.
-If you wish, you may complete a Request for FMLA form.
-Additionally, if the leave is used for a situation other than the birth or adoption of a child, medical documentation will be required.
+If the leave is used for a situation other than the birth or adoption of a child, medical documentation will be required.
 You may use the FMLA Certification of Health Care Provider, form, or a note on the provider's letterhead.
 Completed forms may be given to your supervisor or Administrative Official. or sent directly to the FMLA Coordinator in the Judiciary Human Resources Department for processing.

 How do I code Family and Medical Leave on my time sheet?

 Family and Medical Leave runs concurrently with your leave, and all leave policies remain in effect, including call in procedures and the leave bank/leave donation policy.
 If an employee has exhausted all their leave, but still has not exhausted their Family and Medical Leave, the time sheet should be coded as Leave Without Pay.
 All FMLA-related leave should be noted in the comments section of the time sheet.

 What about my health insurance?

 If you are in paid leave status during your Family and Medical Leave, your health insurance will remain the same.
 If you do not have leave, the State will continue to pay the subsidy, however, you will be billed for your portion of the insurance premium.
 If you do not pay these bills, your health insurance will be canceled and you will be unable to renewal in insurance until Open Enrollment, and the insurance would be effective the beginning of the following fiscal year.

 What family members are covered by this leave?